 unsafe block is not unsafe in the sense that it is necessarily fragile or will arbitrarily break, but merely that the language cannot check that what is going on is sane - the programmer is responsible for writing code that does the right thing.
 In essence, all of a C program is “unsafe” in Rust terms, while Rust allows more precise control of exactly when we escape.

 Mentioned for the sake of completeness, ATS is a language that allows fully safe low-level programming.
 The programmer is responsible for providing a machine-checkable proof that their low-level shenanigans are actually sensible.
-Providing such proofs can be quite difficult (see this talk by Aditya Siram), which is probably why very few systems languages go this way.
+Providing such proofs can be quite difficult (see this talk by Aditya Siram), which is probably why very few systems languages go in this direction.

 Low-level languages are not the only ones that need to offer some kind of escape.
-While Kernighan mostly presented escape as about being able to play tricks with memory, I think the general principle applies also to language that impose rules at a much higher level of abstraction.
+While Kernighan mostly presented escape as about being able to play tricks with memory, I think the general principle applies also to languages that impose rules at a much higher level of abstraction.